By Carolyn Shields

 And I answer with: by going on a coffee date with yourself one afternoon.

-Growing up, I always dreamed that there would be a computer that I would type a question into, like "What's my favorite color/food?" because oftentimes, I never knew the answers to these basic questions.
-But it would supply me with my answer.
+Growing up, I always dreamed that there would be a computer that I would type a question into, like "What's my favorite color/food?" because oftentimes, I never knew the answers to these basic questions, but this machine would supply me with my answer.

 It is no small pity, and should cause us no little shame, that, through our own fault, we do not understand ourselves, or know who we are.
 Would it not be a sign of great ignorance, my daughters, if a person were asked who he was, or from what country he came?
 Though that is great stupidity, our own is incomparably greater if we make no attempt to discover what we are, and only know that we are living in these bodies, and have a vague idea, because we have heard it and because our Faith tells us so, that we possess souls.

 Womenfolk, I think it's terribly important to spend time with ourselves.
-We've heard the phrase "you are your worst critic" and "no one knows you better than yourself."
-I'm not asking you to make a personal retreat to explore your soul.
-I'm literally just proposing that you put aside a few hours one afternoon and get to know yourself again.
+I'm not asking you to make a personal retreat to explore your soul (though wouldn't that be great?).
+I'm literally just proposing that you put aside a few hours one weekend and get to know yourself again.
 I realized that my go-to response for my favorite book is actually a book that I can't ever see myself reading again.

 Who are you?
 Where have you been?
 And ask yourself...